kurokobo/psdify/Docs/docs/cmdlets/Connect-Dify.md

 ## DESCRIPTION

 The `Connect-Dify` cmdlet allows you to authenticate with a Dify server using various methods such as password-based login or email-based code authentication.
-After successful authentication, environment variables required for subsequent operations are set.
+After successful authentication, some variables required for subsequent operations are set.

 NOTE: This help was primarily created by a generative AI.
 It may contain partially inaccurate expressions.